AI Insights

 Where did it happen?

-Compare channels, pages and devices to see what’s driving the change.
+Compare channels, page paths and devices to see what’s driving the change.

 Reporting